-One promising solution approach is utilizing valid inequalities, which are additional constraints introduced to an optimization problem to tighten the formulation without excluding any feasible solutions from the original problem’s feasible region.
-Motivated by the work of \cite{exact_milp_strengthened} where valid inequalities were exploited to strengthen the exact MIP reformulation so as to speed up computation, this paper shows that the strengthening process can also be migrated to a convex inner-approximation that admits W-CVaR equivalence.
-This migration reduces the number of constraints in the original convex approximation and tighten the feasible region for ancillary variables, which leads to significant computational speedups.
-It is worth noting that the migration of a strengthening process can introduce higher conservativeness to a convex inner-approximation, as shown in Case I of Figure~\ref{fig:valid_ineq}.
-However, we prove that the proposed SFLA will always lead to Case II in Figure~\ref{fig:valid_ineq}, which does not introduce additional conservativeness and can even produce a less conservative inner-approximation.
+One promising solution approach is to utilize valid inequalities, which are additional constraints introduced to an optimization problem to tighten the formulation without excluding any feasible solutions from the original problem's feasible region.
+Motivated by the work of \cite{exact_milp_strengthened}, where valid inequalities were exploited to strengthen the exact MIP reformulation so as to speed up computation, this paper shows that the strengthening process can also be migrated to a convex inner-approximation that admits W-CVaR equivalence.
+This migration reduces the number of constraints in the original convex approximation and tightens the feasible region for ancillary variables, resulting in significant computational speedups.
+Although the migration may appear direct, there is a subtle source of conservativeness: migrating a strengthening process can introduce additional conservativeness when applied to a convex inner approximation, as shown in Case I of Figure~\ref{fig:valid_ineq}.
+However, and fortunately, we prove that the proposed SFLA will always lead to Case II in Figure~\ref{fig:valid_ineq}, which does not introduce extra conservativeness and can even produce a less conservative inner-approximation.
 The computational speedup and reduced conservativeness of the proposed SFLA address the practical needs of industry-scale problems, such as UC and bilevel strategic bidding.
 In summary, the main contributions of this paper include: \begin{enumerate}[label={(\arabic*)}, leftmargin=*, ref=(\arabic*), align=left] \item We proposed a Strengthened and Faster Linear Approximation (SFLA) to RHS-WDRJCC.
-By exploiting valid inequalities for a convex inner-approximation that is equivalent to W-CVaR~\citep{chen2023approximations} under specific hyperparameters, the number of constraints are reduced and the feasible region of ancillary variables are tightened, which leads to significant computational speedup.
-Even with the tightening, we prove that the proposed SFLA does not introduce additional conservativeness and can even provide a less conservative inner-approximation.
-In addition, we offer theoretical guidance for setting the SFLA hyperparameter and analyze when SFLA becomes equivalent to exact reformulation or equivalent to existing linear approximations such as W-CVaR.
+By exploiting valid inequalities for a convex inner-approximation that is equivalent to W-CVaR~\citep{chen2023approximations} under specific hyperparameters, the number of constraints is reduced, and the feasible region of ancillary variables is tightened, which leads to significant computational speedup.
+Even with the tightening, we demonstrate that the proposed SFLA does not introduce additional conservativeness and can even provide a less conservative inner approximation.
+In addition, we offer theoretical guidance for setting the SFLA hyperparameter and analyze when SFLA becomes equivalent to exact reformulation or less conservative (or equivalent) to existing convex approximations such as W-CVaR.